zkpersona/noir-social-verify/README.md

 # Noir Social Verify

+Noir Social Verify is a library that provides a simple way to verify social media accounts.
+It is built on top of ZK-Email.

 ## Installation

 In your `Nargo.toml` file, add the version of this library you would like to install under dependency: